Vilnius University Library: National Open Access Scientific Communication and Information Center

 The Scholarly Communication and Information Centre (SCIC) is a subdivision of Vilnius University Library situated in the Saulėtekis Science and Technologies Valley.
 Four faculties, two centres, namely Centre for Physical Sciences and Technology, and Life Sciences Centre as well as other institutions are located in the Valley.
 Distinguishing itself by modern environment, SCIC works 24 hours a day and 7 days a week providing around 800 study spaces.
 Users are offered with special reading rooms, rooms for individual or group work, seminar rooms, a conference hall equipped with modern technologies, a playroom designated for children, 3D printer, special laboratories supplied with assistive technologies for visually impaired.
 Relaxation zones and a café also serve the needs of users.

 The most advanced technologies are applied for the library's maintenance and book transportation systems.
-Underground storage and technical floors have modern book transportation, security and fire extinguisher with mist spay systems.
+Underground storage and technical floors have modern book transportation, security and fire extinguisher with mist spray systems.

 The library's building was designed by Rolandas Palekas, a winner of the Lithuania National Award.
 In 2013 the Ministry of the Environment acknowledged the Scholarly Communication and Information Centre one of the best architectural creations in the field of urbanistic and architecture.